Frequently Asked Questions

 2. Install the head by turning it clockwise onto the fitting in the ground, stop turning when the head is “snug” (don’t over tighten) on the fitting and the nozzle arrow at the edge of the top turret is at or near the point where it is desired for the fixed Right Start to begin watering from.

 3. To adjust the arc (pattern) with the water off insert the “T” shaped end of the white plastic RPS key into the hole in the rubber cover on top the turret marked “ARC” at the 9 o’clock position relative to the nozzle arrow being the 12 o’clock position.
-K-rain rotors are preset at the factory to a 90 degree (1/4 circle) arc setting, if this is the setting needed leave the key in the arc adjustment dial for fine tuning and precede to step # 4.
+K-rain rotors are preset at the factory to a 90-degree (1/4 circle) arc setting, if this is the setting needed leave the key in the arc adjustment dial for fine tuning and precede to step # 4.

-To change the arc from the preset 90 degree setting, with the water off turning the key 1 complete turn will increase the arc by 25% so 1 turn equals 180 degrees (1/2 circle) 2 turns 270 degrees (3/4 circle) at 3 turns you will hit a stop or hear a “clicking” noise and the arc is then set to a full circle 360 degree setting.
+To change the arc from the preset 90-degree setting, with the water off turning the key 1 complete turn will increase the arc by 25% so 1 turn equals 180 degrees (1/2 circle) 2 turns 270 degrees (3/4 circle) at 3 turns you will hit a stop or hear a “clicking” noise and the arc is then set to a full circle 360-degree setting.

 4. For final adjustments turn the water on and when the riser pops up notice the top turret turning, either wait for the turret to reach its right stop automatically or after the turret reaches the left stop and reverses you can manually turn it to its right stop.
 If the right stop is in need of adjustment twist the riser BELOW THE TURRET to get the fixed right start to the desired position.
 Twisting the riser counter clockwise may loosen the head from the fitting in the ground so even if the riser needs to be moved a few degrees counter clockwise it is best to turn the riser fully clockwise to get to the position needed.
 The ratchet assembly inside the head will make a “clicking” sound when the riser is turned and this is normal.

-5. Finally to adjust the radius (distance) of the stream insert the metal hex shaped end of the RPS key into the hole in the raised arrow above the nozzle.
-With water on turn the key clockwise to reduce the radius up to 25% and breakup the water stream for fallout of droplets providing close in coverage around the head.
+5. Finally, to adjust the radius (distance) of the stream insert the metal hex shaped end of the RPS key into the hole in the raised arrow above the nozzle.
+With water on turn the key clockwise to reduce the radius up to 25% and break up the water stream for fallout of droplets providing close in coverage around the head.
 The nozzle screw should not be turned more than 3 complete turns from the factory preset position or the screw will thread completely through the hole and be lost in the stream.

 FOR 360 DEGREE/FULL CIRCLE RPS75 INSTALLATION

-To change the arc (pattern) from the factory preset 90 degree setting insert the “T” shaped end of the white plastic RPS key into the hole in the rubber cover on top the turret marked “ARC” at the 9 o’clock position relative to the nozzle arrow being the 12 o’clock position.
+To change the arc (pattern) from the factory preset 90-degree setting insert the “T” shaped end of the white plastic RPS key into the hole in the rubber cover on top the turret marked “ARC” at the 9 o’clock position relative to the nozzle arrow being the 12 o’clock position.
 Turn the key three complete turns clockwise or until you hit a stop or hear a “clicking” sound.

 Install the head by threading it clockwise onto the fitting in the ground, it is not necessary to over tighten or use Teflon tape.
 Next refer to step 5 above after turning the water on to adjust the radius (distance).
 If you have an RPS75i refer to the last paragraph in step 5 above to adjust the flow control.

-How do I adjust a RPS75i?
+How do I adjust an RPS75i?

 On the RPS75i model rotor there is also a flow control that can be used in addition to or independently from the nozzle retention/break up screw described in the adjustment above.
 The flow control is located at the 5 o’clock position in relation to the nozzle arrow’s 12 o’clock position, insert the “T” shaped end of the RPS key into the hole over the flow control.
 Turning the key clockwise will reduce the flow and distance proportionately up to 50% however can be used to adjust the distance below 50% with the fully counter clockwise position being off/no flow.
 The riser will still pop up but no water will come out with the flow control off.